mattrussell2/gradescope-autograder/README.md

 * Executor: `shell`

 ## Update the runner's default directory
 By default, the gitlab runner saves data in the home directory of the user (under `~/.gitlab-runner/builds`).
-To save space in your home directory, the `/data/` directory on the halligan server is a good directory to use as well for builds.
+If you are using the pipeline to auto-build docker containers for gradescope, this will not work out-of-the-box because the scripts used by the pipeline to make the builds rely on podman, and podman does not work by default on nfs mounted drives.
+Also, the builds directory can take up quite a bit of space in your home directory.
+The `/data/` directory on the halligan server is a good directory to use and will avoid both of these issues.
 This directory is deleted every 30 days, but the gitlab-runner reproduces the necessary folders on its own without issue.
 In order to update this, you can open the file: `~/.gitlab-runner/config.toml`, and, under `[[runners]]`, add (or update):

 ```
 builds_dir = "/data/your_utln/builds/course"